Iola, United States - 09/09/2016

 I normally use probiotic starter but trying regular starter today.
 For probiotic, I incubate for 14+ hours but original starter says 4.0 - 4.5 hours.
 Why is there such a difference in the incubation times?

-Hi Dorothy, the tests that we have run several years ago have demonstrated that it is not possible to make yogurt and kefir with almond, coco or rice beverages.
-It is possible though to make yogurt and kefir with certain soy beverages, see soy beverages list for more information.
+Hi Saul, unfortunately the tests that we have run several years ago have demonstrated that it is not possible to make yogurt and kefir with almond, coco or rice beverages.
+It is possible though to make yogurt and kefir with certain soy beverages, see soy beverages list

 Hi, I'd like to know how many CFU it has in a packet.